How to Know Which Adjective to Choose

 Here is another example: “The TV show we watched last night is one of the most popular shows on TV.”

 This is incorrect.
-A correct way to say this could be to say, “The TV show we watched last light is among the more popular shows on TV.”
+A correct way to say this could be to say, “The TV show we watched last night is among the more popular shows on TV.”

 These distinctions may seem small and insignificant.
 Like, why does it matter?
 People will get the point either way.
 And you are probably right, however, as a writer or speaker, understanding these distinctions, can help to add clarity, and can help to minimize the risk of tainting your credibility.